 Dongducheon City, Korea, Republic Of 483-030

 Cost of Living: Seoul is one of the most expensive large cities in the world to live.
-The cost of living is high.
-Soldiers and civilians are given compensation through Cost of Living Allowances (COLA).
+Since Area I is north of Seoul and more rural, cost of living is a little lower.
+Soldiers and civilians living on the economy are given compensation through Cost of Living Allowances (COLA).

 Population: 2ID has a unique force structure and fighting capability not found anywhere else in the U.S. Army or on the Korean peninsula.
 The 2ID is a robust division with 1st Heavy Brigade Combat Team and Fires Brigade.
 There are about 6,000 warriors spread across Warrior Country.

 Most Military members assigned to USAG-Red Cloud/Casey on an accompanied tour are only allowed one-half of their household goods allowance.
 The Housing office should be able to provide basic household furnishings.
-However, due to an influx of command sponsored families furniture supplies are limited.
-Be prepared for the possibility of waiting for an extended period of time for furnishings.
-Alternatively you may wish to ship some basic furnishing such as a couch, beds, and a dining table.
-Some Real Estate agents have a selection of basic furniture they will rent out for a small fee which can be added into your rent.
-In addition, appliances such as refrigerator, washer/dryer, and air conditioner do not come included with most apartments..
+Alternatively, you may wish to ship some basic furnishing such as a couch, beds, and a dining table.
+Some Real Estate agents and landlords have a selection of basic furniture they will rent out for a small fee which can be added into your rent.
+In addition, appliances such as refrigerator, washer/dryer, and air conditioner do not come included with most apartments.
 Refrigerators, stoves, washers and dryers may be requested from Housing for the duration of your assignment.
 Korean summers are very hot and humid and you’ll definitely want to rent an air conditioning unit or two or negotiate to have them included in your rent.

-When planning your move, be prepared to have very limited cupboard/closet/storage space in your Korean apartment.
-Kitchen cabinets are designed for Korean dishes which tend to be quite small (hint: large plates and platters won’t fit).
 Korean apartments are quite different from American apartments.
 They can be quite spacious, however, they tend to have less closet or storage space than American apartments.
 Some bedrooms have no closets.
 Bring few, if any pictures to hang on the walls as most Korean apartments have concrete walls and hammering nails into the walls is discouraged (and very difficult).
 Also if you plan to bring recreational items such as bikes, camping gear, etc. be aware you’ll likely have no place to store them.
-The apartments do have enclosed balconies but rarely are these closed off so you will always see what you have stored on them.
+Some apartments do have enclosed balconies but rarely are these closed off so you will always see what you have stored on them.

 Medical Services: Medical services are available at the Troop Medical Clinic (TMC) at Camp Red Cloud, US Army Health Clinic Camp Casey, and TMC Camp Stanley.
 Family members can be seen at both Camp Red Cloud and Casey while the TMC at Camp Stanley is for active duty soldiers only.
 Pediatric services in Area I are limited to the Casey Clinic.
 However, Pediatric Wellness visits are available at the USAG Red Cloud TMC for children 2 weeks to 5 years old.
 In addition, Brian Allgood Army Community Hospital provides full service medical care for USFK beneficiaries stationed in Area 1 and throughout Korea.